 - Bugis MRT Station – Bugis Junction and Bugis Street (shopping malls) and adjacent shopping streets in the area.

-- Jewel Changi Airport – there are specialty food shops and FairPrice supermarket at the lower level.
+- Jewel Changi Airport – has specialty food shops and a FairPrice supermarket at the lower level.
 If you didn’t get your food souvenirs already, this is your last chance before you leave Singapore!

-I love eating in Singapore.
-Which makes leaving Singapore a bit bittersweet.
-That’s why I’m so glad there are many Singapore food souvenirs I can take home for my friends and family.
+I love eating in Singapore, which makes leaving Singapore a bit bittersweet.
+That’s why I’m so glad I can take many Singapore food souvenirs home for my friends and family.

 So in no particular order, here are my top 8 favourite food souvenirs from Singapore: